DC Leaguers ForumDC ComicsSupergruppi (Moderatore: American_Gaijin89)Classici DC: La Legione dei Super-Eroi

 Ho letto lo Showcase della Legione, davvero molto bello.

-bene. al prossimo ordine lo prendo pure io Grin
+bene. al prossimo ordine lo prendo pure io :asd:

 Lar Gand